grainne82/grainne82.github.io/pages/troubleshooting.md

 # Troubleshooting

 ## Login Issues

-### PHP
-Uncaught SoapFault exception: [WSDL] SOAP-ERROR: Parsing WSDL: Couldn't load from ....
+Uncaught SoapFault exception:

+`[WSDL] SOAP-ERROR: Parsing WSDL: Couldn't load from ....`

 This is likely due to misconfiguring the request.

 The following sample shows how to configure your login request:

+### Code Sample: PHP
 ```
 <?php